DaKheera47/autoclass/readme.md

     -   `globalConfidence`: [number between 0-1] changes how what percentage similarity should exist between the image on screen and the pre recorded screenshot
     -   `requireConfirmationBeforeJoining`: [True/False] changes if the program will require confirmation before joining a class.
 A small window opens, which reveals an "OK" button, and a "Cancel" Button.
 Choosing "OK" will launch the class meeting
     -   `requireConfirmationBeforeLeaving`: [True/False] changes if the program will require confirmation before attempting to leave a class.
 A small window opens, which reveals an "OK" button, and a "Cancel" Button.
 Choosing "OK" will leave the class meeting
-    -   `recordClasses`: [True/False] decides if you want to record a class by starting OBS Studio before the meeting
-    -   `timeToRecordClass`: [number between 0-59] decides how long (in minutes) you want the program to set the recording to be
 -   Relaunch the program to see your changes reflected

 ## Limitations